kubernetes-sigs/sig-windows-dev-tools/README.md

-# Welcome to the sig-windows Development Environment !
+# Welcome to the SIG Windows Development Environment!

-This is a fully batteries-included development for Windows on Kubernetes, including:
+This is a fully batteries-included development environment for Windows on Kubernetes, including:
 - Vagrant file for launching a two-node cluster
-- the latest containerd
+- the latest Containerd
 - NetworkPolicy support for Windows and Linux provided by [Antrea](https://antrea.io)
 - Windows binaries for kube-proxy.exe and kubelet.exe that are fully built from source (K8s main branch)
-- kubeadm installation that can put the bleeding edge linux control plane in place, so you can test new featuers like priveliged containers
+- kubeadm installation that can put the bleeding-edge Linux control plane in place, so you can test new features like privileged containers

 # Quick start